 The Assads follow the Alawi branch of Shia Islam while the majority (74%) of Syrians are Sunnis.
 That, in itself, was a recipe for conflict, which came to fruition in the footsteps of the Arab Spring movement.

 The result to date?
 6 million people displaced and an estimated 500,000 killed.
 The war also caused one of the world’s worst migrant disasters.

-The war in Syria led to the establishment of ISIS and various other Islamic terrorist groups, with loyalty seemingly changed at a whim.
+The war in Syria led to the establishment of ISIS and various other Sunni and other Islamic terrorist groups, with loyalty seemingly changed at a whim.
 Vox explains who is fighting whom and why:

 Damascus, the capital of Syria, is one of the oldest continuously inhabited cities in the world, settled since 6300 BC.
 The name Damascus means “well-watered land.”
 Its nickname is the City of Jasmine.
 But the Syrian Civil War only left the smell of death.